qusers/qligfep/tutorials/2.QresFEP_T4L/README.md

 This folder contains all the required files to follow these steps.
 We will now proceed with the first step.

-IMPORTANT: Make sure to execute the root repository initialization script before starting this tutorial:
+[**IMPORTANT**]: Make sure to execute the root repository initialization script before starting this tutorial:

     [Navigate to your /home/user/software/qligfep directory and execute...] bash qligfep_init.sh